t3snake/knowledge-base/Crafting interpreters.md

 Hard requirements:
 - Detect and report the error: If malformed tree is passed further then the interpreter breaks.
 - Avoid crashing or hanging: Syntax  errors are common.
 Crashing or getting stuck in infinite loop isnt allowed.
-Even if source code is not valide, the input to the interpreter is a valid one.
+Even if source code is not valid, the input to the interpreter is a valid one.

 Decency requirements:
 - **Be fast**: People expect their editors to reparse files in milliseconds and computers are fast enough to do it.